Dream11 Team Prediction Cumilla Warriors vs Khulna Tigers

 Wicketkeeper – Mushfiqur Rahim

-Batsmen – Dawid Malan (captain), Sabbir Rahman, Yasir Ali Chowdhury, Rilee Rossouw (vice-captain), Hashim Amla
+Batsmen – Dawid Malan (captain), Rilee Rossouw (vice-captain), Najmul Hossain Shanto, Sabbir Rahman

 CUW vs KHT Predicted XI:

-Cumilla Warriors: Upul Tharanga, Dawid Malan (C), Soumya Sarkar, Sabbir Rahman, Yasir Ali Chowdhury, David Wiese, Mahidul Islam Ankon (wk), Abu Hider Rony, Sunzamul Islam, Mujeeb Ur Rahman, Al-Amin Hossain
+Cumilla Warriors: Stiaan van Zyl, Dawid Malan (C), Soumya Sarkar, Sabbir Rahman, Yasir Ali Chowdhury, David Wiese, Mahidul Islam Ankon (wk), Abu Hider Rony, Sunzamul Islam, Mujeeb Ur Rahman, Al-Amin Hossain

-Khulna Tigers: Mehidy Hasan, Hashim Amla, Rilee Rossouw, Shamsur Rahman, Mushfiqur Rahim (C & WK), Robbie Frylinck, Aamer Yamin/Najmul Hossain Shanto, Alauddin Babu, Shafiul Islam, Tanvir Islam, Aliss Islam/Mohammad Amir.
+Khulna Tigers: Najmul Hossain Shanto, Mehidy Hasan, Rilee Rossouw, Mushfiqur Rahim (WK&C), Najibullah Zadran, Shamsur Rahman, Robbie Frylinck, Mohammad Amir, Shafiul Islam, Shahidul Islam, Aliss Islam

 CUW vs KHT Squads:

-Cumilla Warriors Squad: Upul Tharanga, Fardeen Hasan, Dawid Malan(c), Mahidul Islam Ankon(w), Soumya Sarkar, David Wiese, Yasir Ali, Abu Hider Rony, Sunzamul Islam, Mujeeb Ur Rahman, Al-Amin Hossain, Stiaan van Zyl, Sabbir Rahman, Sumon Khan, Ifran Hossain, Robiul Islam
+Cumilla Warriors Squad: Stiaan van Zyl, Sabbir Rahman, Dawid Malan(c), Soumya Sarkar, Mahidul Islam Ankon(w), Yasir Ali, David Wiese, Abu Hider Rony, Sunzamul Islam, Mujeeb Ur Rahman, Al-Amin Hossain, Sumon Khan, Ifran Hossain, Robiul Islam, Upul Tharanga, Fardeen Hasan

-Khulna Tigers Squad: Mehidy Hasan, Hashim Amla, Rilee Rossouw, Shamsur Rahman, Mushfiqur Rahim(w/c), Robbie Frylinck, Aamer Yamin, Alauddin Babu, Shafiul Islam, Tanvir Islam, Aliss Islam, Mohammad Amir, Najibullah Zadran, Najmul Hossain Shanto, Saif Hassan, Shahidul Islam, Aminul Islam, Rahmanullah Gurbaz, Robiul Haque
+Khulna Tigers Squad: Najmul Hossain Shanto, Mehidy Hasan, Rilee Rossouw, Mushfiqur Rahim(w/c), Najibullah Zadran, Shamsur Rahman, Robbie Frylinck, Mohammad Amir, Shafiul Islam, Shahidul Islam, Aliss Islam, Hashim Amla, Aamer Yamin, Alauddin Babu, Tanvir Islam, Saif Hassan, Aminul Islam, Rahmanullah Gurbaz, Robiul Haque

 Check Dream11 Prediction/ CUW Dream11 Team/ KHT Dream11 Team/ Cumilla Warriors Dream11 Team/ Khulna Tigers Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more.